Otaku-Projects/AngularJS-CRUD-PHP/README.md

 ## Software Requirement

 - PHP 5.4 or above
-- requirement of [OfficeToPdf.exe](https://officetopdf.codeplex.com/) (if you this to convert excel to pdf)
+- [Requirement](https://officetopdf.codeplex.com/) of OfficeToPdf.exe (if you this to convert excel to pdf)

 ## Architecture